-The market price of our Common Stock may be adversely affected by sales of substantial amounts of our Common Stock pursuant to our ATM Program.
+The market price of our Common Stock may be adversely affected by sales of substantial amounts of our Common Stock Common Stock sale offerings.

-In August 2020, the Company filed a prospectus supplement with the SEC and entered into a sales agreement (the "Sales Agreement") with a sales agent (the "Sales Agent"), under which we may offer and sell shares of Common Stock from time to time up to aggregate net offering proceeds of \$23.5 million through an ATM Program.
+In August 2020, the Company filed a prospectus supplement with the SEC and entered into a sales agreement (the "Sales Agreement") with a sales agent (the "Sales Agreement") with a sales agent (the "Sales Agreement"), under which we might offer and sell shares of Common Stock from time to time up to aggregate net offering proceeds of \$23.5 million through an at the market offering program (the "ATM Program").
 In May 2021, the Company filed a supplement to the August 2020 prospectus supplement and increased its potential net offering proceeds under the ATM Program to \$100.0 million.
 As of December 31, 2021, the Company had offered to sell and had sold 19,417,280 shares of common stock and had received aggregate net offering proceeds of \$71.5 million under the ATM Program.
-The Company had not offered to sell and has not sold any additional common shares under the ATM Program in the fourth quarter of 2021 or in 2022, as of February 24, 2023.
+The Company had not offered to sell and has not sold any additional common shares under the ATM Program in 2022 and 2023.
+The ATM Program was terminated by the Company on May 8, 2023.
+Following the termination of our ATM Program, the Company does not currently have an active ATM program, however, our board of directors could adopt an ATM Program in the future dependent upon market conditions.

-Subject to certain limitations in the Sales Agreement and compliance with applicable law, we have the discretion to deliver notices to the sales agent at any time throughout the term of the Sales Agreement.
-The number of shares that are sold by the Sales Agent after delivering a notice will fluctuate based on the market price of the shares of Common Stock during the sales period and limits we set with the Sales Agent.
-Because the sales of the shares offered hereby are made directly into the market or in negotiated transactions, the prices which we sell these shares will vary and these variations may be significant.
-Purchasers of the shares we sell, as well as our existing shareholders, will experience significant dilution if we sell shares at prices significantly below the price at which they invested.
-Furthermore, all of our shares of Common Stock sold in the offering will be freely tradable without restriction or further registration under the Securities Act.
-As a result of this offering, a substantial number of our shares of Common Stock may be sold in the public market or may cause the perception that these sales could occur, either of, which may cause the market price of our Common Stock to decline.
-This could make it more difficult for you to sell your shares of Common Stock at a time and price that you deem appropriate and could impair our ability to raise capital through the sale of additional equity securities.
+Subject to certain limitations in a typical sales agreement for an ATM program and compliance with applicable law, we would have the discretion to deliver notices to the sales agent at any time throughout the term of the sales agreement.
+The number of shares that would be sold by the sales agent after delivering a notice would fluctuate based on the market price of the shares of Common Stock during the sales period and limits we set with the sales agent.
+Because the sales of the shares offered hereby would be made directly into the market or in negotiated transactions, the prices which we sell these shares will vary and these variations may be significant.
+Purchasers of the shares we sell, as well as our existing shareholders, would experience significant tiltution if we sell shares at prices significantly below the price at which they invested.
+Furthermore, all of our shares of Common Stock sold in the potential offering would be freely tradable without restriction or further registration under the Securities Act.
+As a result of this potential offering, a substantial number of our shares of Common Stock may be sold in the public market or may cause the perception that these sales could occur, either of, which may cause the market price of our Common Stock to decline.
+If the board of directors did approve a new ATM Program and the Company issued new shares under such program, this could make it more difficult for you to sell your shares of Common Stock at a time and price that you deem appropriate and could impair our ability to raise capital through the sale of additional equity securities.

-We may adopt share repurchase programs which may affect the market for our Common Stock and Preferred Shares, including affecting our share price or increasing share price volatility.
+We may adopt additional share repurchase programs which may affect the market for our Common Stock and Preferred Shares, including affecting our share price or increasing share price volatility.